Skip to content

 "It has been a massive journey for us since I've started, we've clocked over 200 projects in my time which is huge - some of them are actually three or four months in size as well.
 So, we have certainly been on a journey of change."

-The series of events that led TWGS to Cloud were not only unfortunate, they were every ICT Director’s worst nightmare.
+The series of events that led TWGS to Cloud were not only unfortunate, but they were every ICT Director’s worst nightmare.
 However, for TWGS, hindsight is a beautiful thing as the 'perfect storm' allowed the school to quickly evolve its technological landscape to take a leap into the future.
 As Jayson eloquently puts it:

-"The shift to Cloud was more than a way out of trouble, it was a very strategic move."
+"The shift to Cloud was more than a way out of trouble; it was a very strategic move."

 Thanks to Toowoomba Grammar School, Jayson and Ariella for letting us come out and showcase this journey.